sundaramprasad/bitcoin-price/README.md

 These set of instructions will help you get the project running on you machine and interact with the APIs

 ### Setup
 This is a sbt based scala project, so you need to have sbt and scala sdk installed on your system.
 And java is also required as scala uses jvm.
 I have used java 8 for this project development.
-This project uses mysql db as backend.
-You can use any remote mysql db and change the endpoint in url accordingly
+This project uses MySQL as backend DB.
+You can use any remote MySQL db and change the endpoint in code accordingly

 Use following commands to setup java 8 on your ubuntu system
 ```